Wait… Who Hates Their Best Friend’s Partner?

 Take the research you gather and build a speech around the nice things other people share about the groom.

-For example, if people say he’s kind and hardworking, you could say something like “[groom’s name] is an incredibly hardworking person who always lends a hand to help out his friends and family…”
+For example, if people say he’s kind and hardworking, you could say something like, “[groom’s name or partner’s name] is an incredibly hardworking person who always lends a hand to help out friends and family…”

 It’s technically true because other people have verified this fact, but it saves you from having to make something up!